-13 Jan 3 Steps to Your First Pull-Up
+13 Jan The Best Exercises to Get Your First Pull-Up

 An athlete getting their first unassisted pull-up is a significant accomplishment.
 For many, it takes months or years of training to build the strength to get their chin over the bar finally.
 For others, they spin their wheels, never making enough progress.
 The three steps have worked time and time again to help HUNDREDS of athletes we’ve worked with accomplish this goal using our First Pull-Up Program.

 Step 1: Stop Using Band Assisted Pull-ups

 Band assisted pull-ups can be great when used during metabolic conditioning (Metcon) workouts.
 They’ll allow an athlete that can’t perform pull-ups to keep their training intensity up.
 But in the long term development of strict pull-up strength, they just don’t get the job done.

 The problem is that the band provides lots of assistance at the bottom of the movement, where most athletes are weakest.
 So they end up never developing the strength they need in the bottom half of the exercises.
 Ultimately, they never progress away from the band-assisted variation.

 Step 2: Train Strength Through Full Range of Motion

 To address the above deficit that so many athletes have as a result of always using band-assisted pull-ups, we need to work on building strength throughout the entire pull-up motion.
 Two excellent variations help to do just that.

 Toe assisted pull-ups allows us to scale the pull-up easily.
 By pressing into the ground only as much as is needed, the athlete can build strength in all pull-up positions.

 Second, we utilize active hangs to work on scapular strength, grip strength, and the initial pulling motion of the chin-up.